DZSHalo/dzshalo.github.io/pages/add-on api/index.md

 folder: add-on api
 ---

+Before you start coding, ensure your planned coding is supported by looking at [program language support](program_language_support.html) page.

 Ever since the beginning of the Add-on API, the following 4 standard requirement, see below, for initializing a plugin.

 *NOTICE: This is updated for Add-on API 4.0.*